 As a minimum, welding inspection tasks shall be in accordance with Tables NN5.4-1, NN5.4-2 and NN5.4-3.
 In these tables, the inspection tasks are as follows:

-- O-Observe these items on a random basis.
-Operations need not be delayed for performing these inspections. - P-Perform these tasks for each welded joint or member.
+O-The inspector shall observe these items on a random basis.
+Operations need not be delayed pending these inspections.

+P-These tasks shall be performed for each welded joint or member.